alphagov/classifyintentsapp/README.md

 Tests must be run on a postgre data base, so the `TEST_DATABASE_URL` environmental variable must be set in `.env`.

+To complete tests using selenium, you will need to download the [chromedriver](https://chromedriver.storage.googleapis.com) and load it into your path, otherwise these tesst will pass without failing.

 ### Common Problems

 The following error `AttributeError: 'NoneType' object has no attribute 'drivername'` indicates that the `DEV_DATABASE_URL` environmental variable has not been set.